sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL-step-by-step - oracle-to-postgresql.md

 ### Exercise 4: Migrate the Database and Application
 Duration: 3.5 hours

-We will perform database and application migration.
+In this exercise, we will begin the migration of the database and the application.
+This includes migrating database objects, the data, application code, and finally, deploying to Azure App Service.

 ### Task 1: Migrate the database table schema using ora2pg and psql and copy data into the database
+In this task, we will migrate the database table schema, using ora2pg and psql, which is a command-line utility that makes it easy to run SQL files against the database.

-1. Now that we know what our migration entails, we must start the process by producing the DDL statements for objects.
+1. Now that we know what our migration entails from Excercise 3, we can start the migration by producing the DDL statements for objects.
 In almost all migration scenarios, it is advised that table, index, and constraint schemas are kept in separate files, since constraints should be applied to the target database only after tables are created and data copied.
 To enable this feature, open **config\ora2pg.conf**.
 Set **FILE_PER_CONSTRAINT**, **FILE_PER_INDEX**, **FILE_PER_FKEYS**, and **FILE_PER_TABLE** to 1.

     ![Seperating table from index and constraints](./media/separating-table-from-index-and-constraint.PNG)